CUTR LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 13, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Cutera, Inc. ("Cutera" or the "Company") ( CUTR) of a class action securities lawsuit.
+NEW YORK, June 15, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Cutera investors who were adversely affected by alleged securities fraud between February 17, 2021 and May 9, 2023.
 Follow the link below to get more information and be contacted by a member of our team: